emberjs/rfcs/text/0459-angle-bracket-built-in-components.md

 ## Summary

 [RFC #311](./0311-angle-bracket-invocation.md) introduced the angle bracket component invocation syntax.
-Many developers in the Ember community has since adopted this feature with very positive feedback.
-This style of component invocation will beomce the default style in the Octane edition and become the primary way component invocations are taught.
+Many developers in the Ember community have since adopted this feature with very positive feedback.
+This style of component invocation will become the default style in the Octane edition and become the primary way component invocations are taught.

 However, Ember ships with three built-in components – `{{link-to}}`, `{{input}}`